 Confused about what to look for when buying succulents?
 This guide will walk you through the process and give tips on what to look for and what to avoid.

 Succulents make great houseplants (or outdoor plants) that even those with a brown thumb can grow.
 They require very little water and can tolerate the dry conditions that are present in many homes.

 What used to be an overlooked plant specimen that you might find if you were lucky when shopping, is now a trendy plant that people use for indoor decorating, as wedding favors, or bouquets, and so much more.

 But before you can grow succulents, you need to know what to look for when you are shopping.
-There is no point in purchasing a large agave plant best suited to a hot, dry outdoor location if a small sedum or echeveria that needs to be grown indoors in most hardiness zones is what you really need.
+There is no point in purchasing a large propeller plant best suited to a hot, dry outdoor location if a small sedum or echeveria that needs to be grown indoors in most hardiness zones is what you really need.

 Before you can start growing succulents, you’ll need to know what to look for when you shop for them and where to find succulents for sale.